|

 USAID/CMM asked FESS to review the state of knowledge about this issue-area.
 In its paper on "Climate Change, Adaptation, and Conflict," published by USAID/CMM in October 2009, FESS found that upon closer examination, "the analysis and discussion of the climate-conflict relationship to date is very largely, conceptual, schematic, and deductive," and warned of the potential for "costly initiatives" that "run ahead of firm evidence that they are meeting their stated goals."
 Noting the multidimensional origins of conflict, the paper recommended "more granularity in the understanding of the climate-conflict relationship in specific countries or regions."

-USAID/CMM subsequently asked FESS to produce a case study on climate change and conflict in selected countries, with a view to producing findings relevant to Agency and Mission interests.
-The first of these was Uganda, focusing on Karamoja and the Cattle Corridor.
+USAID/CMM subsequently asked FESS to produce case studies on climate change and conflict in selected countries, with a view to producing findings relevant to Agency and Mission interests.
+The first of the case studies was Uganda, focusing on the so-called Cattle Corridor and the area of Karamoja.
+The second was the case of Ethiopia, focusing on the relationship between climate change and conflict among pastoralists and agropastoralists in Oromia, Somali, and Afar National Regional States.
+Those studies confirmed the importance of both political and historical context and social and institutional responses in understanding the origins and potential trajectory of climate-related conflict.